syncfusion-content/wpf-docs/wpf/OLAPGrid/How-To/Apply-Formatting-for-Measure-elements.md

 * Custom
 * None

-N> To read the[DisplayMeasuresInDesiredOrder](https://help.syncfusion.com/wpf/olapgrid/how-to/display-measures-and-kpis-in-desired-order) section of the documentation for adding the value elements.
+N> To read the [DisplayMeasuresInDesiredOrder](https://help.syncfusion.com/wpf/olapgrid/how-to/display-measures-and-kpis-in-desired-order) section of the documentation for adding the value elements.

 ## Percent format

-This format helps to display the values of measure and value element in percentage format.
+This format displays the values of measure and value element in percentage format.

-Refer to the below code sample to format the measure element values in percentage format.
+Refer to the following code sample to format the measure element values in percentage format.

 {% tabs %}